 Bloodletting is also contraindicated in rainy times, when there is a flow of cold breeze, just after intake of a meal or if an individual has not properly undergone therapeutic heating of that particular part of the body.

-Further, there is also the exclusion of the individuals who are suffering from psychological conditions like delirium, unconsciousness, physically exhausted patient, sleepy or scared person.
-So, it can be assumed that JA should also be not be performed in all these conditions.
+Further, there is also the exclusion of individuals who are suffering from psychological conditions like delirium, unconsciousness, physically exhausted patient, sleep or scared person.
+So, it can be assumed that JA should also not be performed in all these conditions.